 etc. You would not be able to see these varieties but they are present in the genes adn could be passed on to offspring.
-The only varieties that show are the Yellow Faces or Golden Faces on an Albino budgie, as seen below.
-These are sometimes called Creaminos and they look this way because the yellow colour is not caused melanin.
+The only varieties that should show are the Yellow Faces or Golden Faces on an Albino budgie, as seen below.
+These are sometimes called Creaminos and they look this way because the yellow colour is not caused melanin, so is not removed.

 The other interesting thing that can happen is that sometimes a faint